Nootropic profile

 What is Lavender (Lavandula angustifolia)?

-Lavender (Lavandula angustifolia) has been used for relaxation and emotional wellbeing for thousands of years, but its nootropic credentials were dramatically elevated by the development of Silexan - a standardised oral lavender essential oil preparation that has been tested in over 15 clinical trials with more than 2,500 participants.
-The results have positioned lavender as one of the most evidence-backed natural anxiolytics available, with efficacy comparable to pharmaceutical treatments for generalised anxiety disorder (GAD).
+Lavender (Lavandula angustifolia) has been used for relaxation and emotional wellbeing for thousands of years, but its nootropic credentials were dramatically elevated by the development of Silexan - a standardised oral lavender essential oil preparation that.

 - Oral extract (Silexan): 80-160 mg per day.
 80 mg is the standard dose; 160 mg showed enhanced effects in more severe anxiety